Fredo Corleone: The Godfather Part II

 By the beginning of The Godfather Part II, Fredo has become Michael's underboss, though he has only nominal power.
 During a large family gathering, Fredo is unable to control his intoxicated wife, Deanna Dunn (Marianna Hill).
+In a deleted scene, from the beginning, Deanna humiliates Fredo in front of the guests by asking him why he is so afraid of his "little brother" (Michael), considering Fredo to be his "errand boy".
 When she dances and flirts with another man, he drags her off the dance floor and threatens to hit her.
 Deanna drunkenly mocks him until one of Michael's bodyguards hauls her away with Fredo's permission.

 Consigliere Tom Hagen is ordered to bring Senator Pat Geary (G. D. Spradlin) under the Corleone Family's control to gain his assistance in obtaining gambling licenses.
 After Geary tries to extort money from Michael, Geary is implicated in a prostitute's murder, which the film implies was set up by Michael to bring the senator to heel.
 Hagen offers the Corleone family's help in covering up the prostitute’s murder in exchange for Geary's "friendship".
 Hagen tells Geary that Fredo operates the brothel, and "it will be as if she never existed".
 Geary agrees to their terms.

 Fredo later betrays Michael after being approached by Johnny Ola (Dominic Chianese), an associate of rival crime boss Hyman Roth (Lee Strasberg).
 Ola and Roth tell Fredo that Michael is being particularly difficult in business negotiations between Roth's organization and the Corleone family.
 Fredo secretly agrees to aid them in exchange for compensation.
 Shortly afterward, an attempt is made on Michael's life.
 The film does not reveal what specific assistance Fredo provides Ola and Roth against Michael, how much he knew of their intentions, or what he was offered in return.